dehudson/tuneSaver/README.md

 <h1 align="center">Project Plan</h1>
 <h2 align="center">tuneSaver</h2>
-This is a tool for musicians to quickly save melodies that come to them while out and about using a basic in-app synthesizer on their phone that they can later access cross platform (phone/desktop).
-It will utilize the PWA model to deploy the app cross platform and will save the melodies to a database in C#.
+This is a tool for musicians to quickly save melodies that come to them while out and about using a basic in-app synthesizer on their phone that they can later access.
+It will utilize the PWA model to deploy the app cross platform.

 <h2>Technical Summary</h2>
 <ul>